 1. Drawing/sketching skills

-That’s what you do, so of course, drawing skill is important.
+That’s what you do, so of course, drawing skills is important.
 It doesn’t matter if you’re doing digital or print illustrations, you need to know how to draw.
-Some people are better at drawing with brushes, others are good at sketching with a pencil or using drawing tablets
+Some people are better at drawing with brushes, others are good at sketching with a pencil or using drawing tablets.

-It also depends on what type of freelancer you are, for example, sketching skill is essential for fashion illustration, and if you illustrate for children’s books, you should also know how to draw with color pencils, crayon, watercolor, etc.
+It also depends on what type of freelancer you are, for example, sketching skills are essential for fashion illustration, and if you illustrate for children’s books, you should also know how to draw with colored pencils, crayons, watercolor, etc.

 In the beginning stage, I would say try all mediums to figure out which one you’re best at.
 Working as an illustrator, you need to convert your thinking into drawings/ illustrations.